SamLeeBYU/StatisticsBlog/content/post/2023-09-29-selenium-best-practices.md

 One important thing to note here is the way I save the pandas data frame to the csv file: For efficiency purposes, it is better to append the data to any existing data (as opposed to just overwriting the file each time).

-I also overwrite the ```DATA``` variable (by setting it equal to None) after each time I save it to the file.
+I also overwrite the ```DATA``` variable (by setting it equal to an empty data frame--```pd.DataFrame()```) after each time I save it to the file.
 This is another way to improve efficiency if you are scraping a potentially large data set--that way Python won't waste computer resources by concatenating data to a potentially large ```DATA``` variable that's already saved to an external data file.

 ```
 DATA = pd.DataFrame()